 The costs are high, and not just to individual psyches: Consultant and therapist Maureen Duffy estimates that organizations in the U.S. spend over $250 million annually because of workplace bullying, including staff turnover, health care, and litigation.

-But it doesn't need to get to that point.
-Brittany Schlacter at Come Recommended offers several tips for coping with the office bully.
+But it doesn’t need to get to that point.
+Several tips for coping with the office bully.
 Here are three things you can do before you have to bring in a third party:

 1. Don’t blame yourself.